Clubs and Leagues: Group Skates

 NJ Monday Night Skate

-The NJ Monday Night Skate is organized by a group known as We Skate NJ, and they meet at the Son Cubano Restaurant on Riverwalk Place in West New York.
+The NJ Monday Night Skate is organized by a group known as We Skate NJ, and they meet on Riverwalk Place in West New York, at the circle by the Son Cubano Restaurant.
 Roll-out time is about 7 p.m.
-Distance traveled during teh event is around 12-14 miles, and as it seems to stick fairly close to the waterfront, it is not hilly.
-A typical roll might travel south to Jersey City and then back.
-Group size is small-ish; perhaps about the same or a bit larher than the Tuesday Night Skate but just a fraction of the Wednesday Night Skate.
+Distance traveled during the event is around 12-14 miles, and as it seems to stick to a regular route south to Jersey City and back and that is fairly close to the waterfront, it is not hilly.
+Group size is small-ish, perhaps 25-30 skaters during summer but down to the single digits in winter.

 More info about We Skate NJ might be found on their Instagram page.